-Each parent has a responsibility for financially supporting their children, whether the parents are together, separated or divorced.
-When the parents are separated, divorced, or never married, the Court will order the non-custodial parent to pay support to the other parent.
+Illinois has adopted a standardized formula to determine the amount of support a parent pays based on the number of children the parties have together and a determination of the noncustodial parent’s net income.
+Child support has little or nothing to do with the custodial parent’s income.
+Each parent has the responsibility for financially supporting their children, whether the parents are together, separated or divorced.
+When the parents are separated, divorced or they were never married, the court will order the noncustodial parent to pay support to the other parent.
 Only the court can award or change the support, and the amount is governed by statute.

 In addition to child support, issues such as contribution to day care expenses, extra-curricular activities, health insurance and uncovered medical expenses will be considered and examined based on the specific nature of your case.
 We are experienced in handling all of the issues having to do with child support and other expenses for children based on our years of experience.

 Contact Drendel & Jansons Law Group

 For representation in child support negotiations, contact us by calling 630-523-0543 or filling out our online contact form.